catseye/The-Platform/README.markdown

 test suites pass all of their relevant automated tests.
 The pieces are not, however, thoroughly tested manually.

+The current development version of The Cat's Eye Technologies Platform is **0.3-PRE**.
+It is this version that the following sections describe;
+however, no claims are made about the versions of any of the software involved or its interoperability, and no claims will be made until such time as the "-PRE" is dropped from the version number.

 Quick Start
 -----------